-Modern private investigators take advantage of the latest technology and tools to make their job easier and more efficient.
-Google Maps is a great tool that private investigators can use to help plan surveillance projects, scout locations and plot travel routes.
-If you’re interested in learning how to use Google Maps to plan surveillance projects, read on.
+Modern private investigators use the latest technology and tools to make their job easier and more efficient.
+Google Maps is a great tool that private investigators can use to help plan surveillance projects, scout locations, and plot travel routes.
+Read on if you want to learn how to use Google Maps to help plan surveillance projects.

 Use Google Maps to Plan Surveillance

-Although there are a number of mapping websites and apps available for the job, we recommend Google Maps for private investigators.
-The app provides comprehensive and accurate maps in more than 220 countries and territories.
-In addition, it provides detailed information on more than 100 million places, including the street view and indoor imagery for restaurants, museums, and more.
-With features like these, private eyes can get a true feel for a location before they ever set foot in the area.
+Although several mapping websites and apps are available for the job, we recommend Google Maps for private investigators.
+The app provides comprehensive and accurate maps of more than 220 countries and territories.
+In addition, it provides detailed information on more than 100 million places, including street views and indoor imagery for restaurants, museums, and more.
+With features like these, private eyes can get an authentic feel for a location before they ever set foot in the area.

 If you know the specific location where you’ll be conducting surveillance, do the following to get prepared for your mission:

-- Lookup the address using either the website or the app.
-Sometimes it’s better to use a computer during the planning stage to get a better, larger view of the area.
-Then use the app during the mission to look up specific things.
+- Look up the address using either the website or the app.
+Sometimes, using a computer during the planning stage is better to get a larger view of the area.
+Then, use the app during the mission to look up specific things.

-- Use the street view to understand the building structures in the area, noting the trees, bushes or other things that may prevent a clear view of the area you plan to watch
+- Use the street view to understand the building structures in the area, noting the trees, bushes, or other things that may prevent a clear picture of the site you plan to watch

 - Identify the best location for parking your vehicle.
-If you’ll be on foot, make note of how you’ll get to and from your vehicle without being seen.
+If you are on foot, note how you’ll get to and from your vehicle without being seen.

-- Make note of the best way to enter and exit the area to avoid being noticed
+- Note the best way to enter and exit the area to avoid being noticed.

-One important note: The images used for mapping and satellite view are fairly current.
-However, the images used for street view may be out of date, as they are more difficult for Google to keep up to date.
+One important note: The images used for mapping and satellite views are relatively current.
+However, the photos used for street view may be outdated, as it is more difficult for Google to keep up to date.
 We note this because things may have changed since the photos were taken.
-Use the tool during planning as a guide, but be prepared to adapt if the layout is not exactly what you viewed online.
+Use the tool during planning as a guide, but be prepared to adapt if the layout is not what you viewed online.

 Great for Navigation and Traffic Monitoring

-In addition to providing information on the location itself, Google Maps helps you get there more efficiently.
+In addition to providing information on the location, Google Maps helps you get there more efficiently.
 The app provides transit directions and maps for over 15,000 towns and cities.
 Also, it provides voice-guided GPS navigation for driving, biking, and walking.
-This feature is helpful because it allows a private investigator to keep their hands free to drive, or to use video or surveillance equipment.
-Also, the apps provides live traffic conditions, incident reports, and automatic rerouting to find the best route when traveling or conducting mobile surveillance.
+This feature is helpful because it allows private investigators to keep their hands free to drive or to use video or surveillance equipment.
+Also, the apps provide live traffic conditions, incident reports, and automatic rerouting to find the best route when traveling or conducting mobile surveillance.

-Rather than re-hash all of the instructions that explain how to use its features, we’d rather direct you to the latest information that is available from much better sources.
-Although there are hundreds, maybe even thousands, of articles that explain how to use the various mapping, navigation and other features, the best place to learn is from those who created the product.
-Google provides some great resources including how-to reference guides, videos and tutorials at at http://www.google.com/earth/outreach/tutorials/#maps.
+Rather than re-hash all of the instructions explaining how to use its features, we’d direct you to the latest information from much better sources.
+Although hundreds, maybe even thousands, of articles explain how to use the various mapping, navigation, and other features, the best place to learn is from those who created the product.
+Google provides excellent resources, including how-to reference guides, videos, and tutorials.

-Another great resource for learning how to use Google Maps to plan surveillance projects is the Google Maps Help site at https://support.google.com/maps/?hl=en#topic=3092425.
-This great resource explains how to search and explore maps, how to get directions and plan trips and how to use advanced features.
-It also shows you how to use tools such as street view and Earth View, which may be particularly helpful for private investigators who are planning surveillance missions.
+Another excellent resource for learning how to use Google Maps to plan surveillance projects is the Google Maps Help site.
+This superb resource explains how to search and explore maps, get directions, plan trips, and use advanced features.
+It also shows you how to use street view and Earth View tools, which may be particularly helpful for private investigators planning surveillance missions.

 Take the next step in preparing by using the Zillow app to investigate the specific house you’re planning to watch